 Wind turbines in fields, May 2017 – Photo credit : Swann Bigot

-Ukraine is now a new market for renewable energy, with its infrastructure, its industrial assets and its well trained workforce, all these strengths raising the interest of investors.
+Ukraine is now a new market for renewable energy, with its strong energy needs, its infrastructure, its industrial assets, its well trained workforce and its European location, all these strengths raising the interest of investors.
 Energy companies or public organizations from Germany, Norway, Finland, France and Canada therefore seized this opportunity and decided to take part in the Ukrainian energy transformation.

-Germany will give Ukraine EUR 35 million for its climate policy
+Germany gives Ukraine EUR 35 million for its climate policy

 Within the framework of the International Climate Initiative, the German Federal Environment Ministry has agreed in December 2018 with the Ukrainian Ministry of Ecology and Natural Resources to provide financial assistance worth 35 million euros in four priority areas, announced the Ukrainian Minister Ostap Semerak.

 “The Ministry of Ecology and Natural Resources successfully completed the negotiation process with the German Federal Ministry for the provision of financial assistance worth EUR 35 million.
 This is a great achievement and a challenge for the whole ecological community of Ukraine, which will contribute to lead the national economy towards green growth”, said Ostap Semerak.